pratzyushd/a-level-nea-2022/NOTES.md

           definition on ~51)
   - [x] Filter packets from where flags are (i.e. bytes 46-47 = x002, x012, x010
       for syn, syn-ack, ack until x011, x011, x010 for fin-ack, fin-ack, ack)

-## General Notes

-- Run `flask run --host=0.0.0.0` to run the server and allow anyone to access it Run with the `--with-threads` flag to allow for multiple users to concurrently access (runs multiple threads)